ssangx/NeuralRelighting/README.md

 Code release for our ECCV2020 paper "Single-Shot Neural Relighting and SVBRDFEstimation".

 **This page is still under-construction.
-The currently released codes is used for inference with our pre-trained models and captured images.**
+The currently released codes are used for inference with our pre-trained models and captured images.**